audreyyku/geosimilarity/README.md

 # Geosimilarity

-Computes similarity between geometries of two GeoDataFrames
+Computes similarity between geospatial data.

 # Problem to solve:
 - Slight differences in geometries can make it difficult to perform certain operations such as ```geopandas.overlay(...)```